crystal-lang/crystal-website/_posts/2023-06-28-Remilia-interview.md

 Yes, that's correct.
 ## Tell us about three projects that you're most proud of

-Well, I think the three I'm most proud of right now are [Benben](https://chiselapp.com/user/MistressRemilia/repository/benben/index), a player for a music format called VGM; [midi123](https://chiselapp.com/user/MistressRemilia/repository/midi123/index), a command line MIDI player that can use SoundFonts for audio synthesis; and [RemiAudio](https://chiselapp.com/user/MistressRemilia/repository/remiaudio/index), a general purpose audio processing library that is shared between them.
+I think the three I'm most proud of right now are [Benben](https://chiselapp.com/user/MistressRemilia/repository/benben/index), a player for a music format called VGM; [midi123](https://chiselapp.com/user/MistressRemilia/repository/midi123/index), a command line MIDI player that can use SoundFonts for audio synthesis; and [RemiAudio](https://chiselapp.com/user/MistressRemilia/repository/remiaudio/index), a general purpose audio processing library that is shared between them.
 ## You add audio chipsets to Benben.What's the story there?

 Yes!
 So most audio files (WAV, MP3, etc.) just store recorded audio samples, either in straight PCM format or a compressed format.
 VGM files are different in that they log the raw commands sent to various sound chips to read and write register values.
 To play them back, you need to have some sort of emulator for those sound chips.
 Benben implements these emulators using its backend library, YunoSynth.
 There were quite a few sound chips developed in the 80s and 90s for use in arcade games, as well as home consoles and computers.
 These ranged from simple "play back this sample at this time" chips, to full fledged synthesizers-on-a-chip that used frequency modulation synthesis to generate sound on the fly.
 The VGM format supports many of these chips, and I've been slowly porting emulators for them from the MAME project to YunoSynth/Benben.